stla/jackpy/docs/index.rst

 polynomials have applications in statistics, and they appear in the hypergeometric functions of a matrix argument.

+As of version 1.0.0, it is possible to get a Jack polynomial with a symbolic Jack parameter in its coefficients.

 Indices and tables
 ==================